siliconwitchery/docs/superstack/add.md

 }
 ```

-Note that the `"change.morethan"` parameter was removed.
-This is because the `"add"` Command always overwrites all entries in the Object.
+Note that the `change.morethan` parameter was removed.
+This is because the `add` Command always overwrites all entries in the Object.